Proudly supported by

 - Hosting a picnic in the park featuring storytelling, speakers and activities to bring together your volunteers, supporters and those who benefit from your work

-- Running a student artwork competition using the theme achieving more together
+- Running a student artwork competition using the theme building stronger communities together

 - Creating a short film showcasing what you've achieved together for your community, and holding a public screening